June 15, 2022

 Other Plugins I Use that You Should Know About

-1. GDPR Cookie Consent is a simple and yet great plugin to show that your blog complies with the EU Cookie law.
+1. GDPR Cookie Consent (CookieYes) is a simple yet great plugin to show that your blog complies with the EU Cookie law.
+There are alternatives, of course, but I can only write about the plugins I tested personally.

-Beautiful Sign-Up Forms & Landing Pages from ConvertKit
+Beautiful Sign-Up Forms and Landing Pages from ConvertKit

 The beauty of the ConvertKit marketing platform lies in the lovely and highly customizable sign-up forms, perfect for growing e-mail lists.
 I use this plugin on my friend’s website and love it so much that I will be shortly swapping to it from the one I’m currently using!!!